lch99310/chunghao_lee/content/Portfolio/Daily_underestimated_MLBPlayers_ranking/index.md

 ### **⚾️ The Project: MLB Underestimated Player Analyzer**

+As an avid baseball fan for over a decade (Go Dodgers!).
+I’ve spent years diving deep into advanced analytics to fuel my Fantasy Baseball obsession and satisfy my inner "Armchair GM."
+To take my analysis to the next level, I am looking to develop a streamlined, interactive platform that allows for efficient, one-stop access to real-time data.

-In real-world baseball, a player's box score results are heavily influenced by external factors—such as defensive positioning, ballpark dimensions, and environmental variance.
-Consequently, surface-level statistics like **wOBA** often fail to accurately in-time reflect a player's underlying skill set or true performance level during a specific period.
-To understand how a player is actually performing, a deeper analysis of "Value vs. Outcome" is required:
+The core philosophy behind this project is rooted in the fact that in real-world baseball, a player’s box score results are heavily influenced by external factors—such as defensive positioning, ballpark dimensions, and environmental variance.
+Consequently, surface-level statistics like wOBA often fail to accurately reflect a player’s underlying skill set or true performance level in real-time.
+To understand how a player is actually performing, a deeper analysis of “Value vs. Outcome” is required.

 * **wOBA (Weighted On-Base Average):** This represents a player's actual offensive contribution on the field.
 It is the "realized" result—the **Outcome**.
 * **xwOBA (Expected wOBA):** Using Statcast data, this calculates what a player's output *should* have been based on the physical characteristics of their hits (Exit Velocity and Launch Angle).
 This is the **Value**, a pure measure of contact quality independent of defensive shifts or luck.